 - Think about the self-study and the sort of data that might be helpful.
 Do you have a mission statement and does it inform your curriculum?
 Do you have ways of collecting data on student learning outcomes?
 Getting ahead on these issues will ensure that your progress through the self-study phase is much easier.
 For your guidance, a CAPPA Self Study Template has been developed.

 The first phase is to alert the Chair of the Accreditation Board of your interest in being accredited.
-The Chair in discussion with his or her Accreditation committee will determine the eligibility of a particular program for CAPPA accreditation and will indicate what might be done to ensure that you are eligible.
+The Chair in discussion with his or her Accreditation board will determine the eligibility of a particular program for CAPPA accreditation and will indicate what might be done to ensure that you are eligible.

 Once you have alerted the Chair, you will be instructed to begin your self-study.
 The Chair of the Accreditation Board will provide you with a template and will guide you through this phase.
 If you need assistance, the Accreditation Board will assign a mentor to help guide you through this process.